kryo4096/RostOS/README.md

 To begin, you first need to download the language itself.
 Because an OS requires certain unstable features, a nightly version of the Rust toolchain has to be installed.
 This can be done using [rustup](https://rustup.rs/), the official rust toolchain installation program.
 You also have to add the `~/.cargo/bin` directory to `$PATH` so you can use the buildtools installed later.

 Right now, RostOS officially only supports running C programs compiled to ELF.
 To build these a C compiler is required, per default `gcc`.
-If you wish to use a different one, you can change the line containing `gcc` in `build.sh` and change it accordingly.
+If you wish to use a different one, you can change the line containing `gcc` in `build.sh` accordingly.

 If you want to run the OS you need some sort of virtual machine.
 To use the automatic build scripts, the `qemu-system-x86_64` binary has to be present in `$PATH`, which can be downloaded from [www.qemu.org](https://www.qemu.org) or preferably installed with your distribution's package manager.